47 Kun4 困

 As long as it can admit that retreat is not what it should do, and make correction by moving forward (i.e. following the sequence); it can leave hexagram Kun4 and get out of the adversity, as the next hexagram is Jing (48), where a well is available and the plants around the dried marsh can be watered.
 Therefore it is auspicious to take aggressive action after one knows what is right to do.

-Commentary on the image: (Line 6 is in a state of) Kun4 (being besieged) in kudzu vines (i.e. the creeping vines), (what has been done is) not appropriate; the move causes regret which makes (it) repent; it is auspicious to act (according to what is correct to do, instead of remaining still like feminine behaving).
+Commentary on the image: Line 6 is in a state of Kun4 (being besieged) in kudzu vines (i.e. the creeping vines), which is because what has been done is not appropriate.
+The move causes regret which has it repent, but it is auspicious to act.

-Enlightenment through six six: to reflect over what has been done wrong and take corrective action, and then to move ahead bravely.
+Enlightenment through six six: to reflect over what has been done wrong for the corrective action, and then to move ahead bravely leaving adversity.
 By blocking sunlight the thick kudzu vines can kill the tree that they creep.
-Therefore one is being approached by them and going to be overwhelmed.
+Here one is being approached by them and going to be overwhelmed.
 While struggling to find a way out, one must constantly review what causes failure.
 Then it is auspicious to bravely face difficulties and advance with correct actions.
-When this line changes to masculine, the hexagram appears as Song (6), litigation, and it will be deprived of all its power (as whatever it says won’t be believed).
-This suggests that one must count on action, i.e. repeated trials and reflection, to leave adversity.
+When this line changes to masculine, the hexagram appears as Song (6), litigation.
+Here it will be deprived of all its power because it is indulged litigation (i.e. what is incorrect but it is used to) to the end.